By JoElyn Krohn, MLC financial literacy coordinator

 MLC Direction: August 2015 marked the first year of this program.
 As the full-time financial literacy coordinator, I help students better understand financial topics and make wiser financial decisions now, alleviating financial pressure in the future.

 - Graduating students also meet one on one with me.
 We review their total loan debt, estimate their future payments, and create a personalized budget based on projected income and expenses.

-We’re hopeful that the resources, meetings, online activities, and group presentations will help students develop better financial understanding and habits.
+We hope that the MLC Direction resources, meetings, online activities, and group presentations will help students develop better financial understanding and habits.
 Through hard work and support from family and the college, students can minimize their debt and maximize their income.
 After all, if they live like a college student now—scrimping and saving—they won’t have to in the future!